stas/pagina/readme.markdown

 ## Pagina

->*Pagina* is a [Sinatra](http://www.sinatrarb.com/) web app that uses a [Dropbox](http://dropbox.com) (or any other web) folder for site pages.
+>*Pagina* is a small web app that uses a [Dropbox](http://dropbox.com) (or any other web) folder for site pages.

 *Pagina* was designed to run on [Heroku](http://heroku.com).
-It is very light and uses Memcache to speed up pageloads.
+It is very light (only hardcore dependency is `rack`) and uses Memcache to speed up pageloads.

 The idea was to deploy simple homepages using latest cloud services fast and cheap.
 And in the same time, spend minimum time for implementing